magento-hackathon/Hackathon_MageMonitoring/README.md

 TODO:

-- Refactor other tabs to use new widget interface where it makes sense?
-I would say logs and system overview tabs as those might be interesting targets for adding custom widgets.
 - Refresh icon should not display if widget is in collapsed state.
  The icon already gets a class 'widget-invis' added/removed when the collapsable gets toggled but does not work anymore with latest css changes.
 - Create some widgets for dashboard. =) A widget that displays certain edge checks would be nice.